PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Introduction

 \section{Introduction}

-Fine-tuning the pretrained language models (PLMs) has become the de facto standard for natural language processing (NLP), and has achieved remarkable success in numerous downstream tasks~\cite{devlin2019bert,liu2019roberta,he2020deberta,raffel2020exploring,brown2020language,lewis2020bart,clark2019electra,dong2019unified,joshi2020spanbert}.
-The dominant fine-tuning manner, \textit{i.e.,} model-tuning, is tuning the entire pretrained model parameters for each downstream task, which is prohibitively expensive especially for current large-scale PLMs.
-Hence, various parameter-efficient fine-tuning approaches are further explored~\cite{shin2020autoprompt,hu2021lora,lester2021power,li2021prefix,houlsby2019parameter}, among which \textit{prompt-tuning} has attached great attention.
-Specifically, prompt-tuning refers to tuning with the soft prompt that is a set of trainable parameters added to the PLM.
-Different from the model-tuning that requires characterizing all parameters of PLM for each downstream task, prompt-tuning only trains the task-specific soft prompt while keeping all pretrained parameters of PLM fixed.
+\IEEEPARstart{F}{}ine-tuning the pretrained language models (PLMs)~\cite{devlin2019bert,liu2019roberta,he2020deberta,raffel2020exploring,brown2020language} has become the \textit{de facto} standard for natural language processing (NLP).
+The dominant fine-tuning manner, \textit{i.e.,} model-tuning, is to tune the entire pretrained model parameters for each downstream task, which is computationally expensive and memory intensive~\cite{yuan2020parameter}.
+Hence, various parameter-efficient fine-tuning approaches are further explored~\cite{hu2021lora,lester2021power,li2021prefix}, among which \textit{prompt-tuning} has attracted great attention.
+Specifically, prompt-tuning refers to only tuning the soft prompt which is a set of trainable parameters added to the PLM, while keeping the PLM fixed.